I enjoy creating pigment dispersions to develop a better understanding of the materials I work with.

 - Nonylphenol Polyethoxylate or Triton X-100 (surfactants)

 Personally, I’ve been using a defoamer liquid that is for spas, but as long as it is silicone-based with no other additives it will work.
 Online suppliers who sell cosmetic-making ingredients usually have some type of silicone defoamer.

 In my experimentation, I have noticed that Nonylphenol polyethoxylate mostly wet the solid pigments while the polysorbate 80 acted as an emulsifier keeping the pigment dispersion stable.

-My early attempts at making dispersions where fairly successful but they quickly separate into a solid and liquid phase.
+My early attempts at making dispersions were fairly successful but they quickly separate into a solid and liquid phase.
 Still functional yet requires constant agitation to be useful.
 At that time I was using very little polysorbate 80.
-Now, I use 1 part Nonylphenol Polyethoxylate to every part polysorbate 80.
-So far, my dispersions are lot more stable.
+Now, I use one part Nonylphenol Polyethoxylate to every part polysorbate 80.
+So far, my dispersions are a lot more stable.
 The recipe examples I posted have these new amounts noted.

 Wetting and Dispersion of Solid Pigments